noahehall/multicloud/opensource/apache/tinkerpop.md

 #### process (traversal) API

 - traversal: the process of navigating the graph structure, i.e. querying the graph

-- primary components
+##### primary components

 - GraphTraversalSource: e.g. `g = traversal().with(graph)`; a generator of traversals for a particular graph, domain specific language (DSL), and execution engine.
   - maintains the configuration options `e.g. g.withSomeConfig().startStep()`
   - spawns GraphTraversals instances
 - Traversal<S,E>: a functional data flow process transforming objects of type S into object of type E.
 - GraphTraversal: a traversal DSL that is oriented towards the semantics of the raw graph (i.e. vertices, edges, etc.).
   - i.e. the steps that make up the gremlin language
   - GraphTraversal instances (e.g. `g.V()`) are created via start steps (i.e. the `V()`) and begin the traversal
-      - the instances contain the steps that make up the Gremlin language
   - Each step returns a GraphTraversal so that the steps can be chained together in a fluent fashion
   - Components: e.g. `has(), outE()` etc
     - receives the output of the previous start step/component
   - step modulators: e.g. `by()` are NOT STEPS!!! they modify the behavior of the previous step
   - anonymous traversals: a traversal that is not bound to a GraphTraversalSource
     - e.g. `g.V().groupCount().by(label())` label is not bound to g
-        - abcd
   - terminal steps: return a result and DO NOT return a GraphTraversal instance
+    - e.g. `next()` and `toList()`
   - expressions: anything thats not a step, step modulator or anonymous traversal
     - e.g. predicates like `within()`, string tokens, enum values, and classes with static methods that might spawn certain required values.
+    - be aware of naming collisions with steps, e.g `P.not()` predicate vs `not()` step
 - GraphComputer: a system that processes the graph in parallel and potentially, distributed over a multi-machine cluster.
   - VertexProgram: code executed at all vertices in a logically parallel manner with intercommunication via message passing.
   - MapReduce: a computation that analyzes all vertices in the graph in parallel and yields a single reduced result.

 #### Data Model